 Each day there were meals to be made, laundry to do, and all of the other things that go along with taking care of big lives in small bodies.
 This is true for all moms, whether working or home.

 There are tasks that go along with mothering that seem so small – especially when disconnected from the bigger picture.
-I thought the mundane things didn’t matter – the were only necessary.
+I thought the mundane things didn’t matter – only necessary.
 I was so wrong.
-What I couldn’t see then, and I am starting to see more clearly now, is that as moms, we are building cathedrals.
+What I couldn’t see then, and am starting to see more clearly now, is that as moms, we are building cathedrals.

 Sometimes, if we focus on the day at hand, we can forget that we are building.
 Building takes time.
 And Moms, we’re not building just any old building.